 Wide feet can be caused by a number of factors.
 Some people are simply born with wider than average feet because it is part of their genetic makeup, and for the most part, it won’t cause any severe problems unless you don’t find shoes that fit correctly.

 However, a lot of people find that their feet widen as they get older.
-This is one sign of ageing that isn’t talked about all too often.
+This is one sign of aging that isn’t talked about all too often.
 But as your ligaments and bones become softer in your later years, this can lead to a widening of the foot.
 If you have noticed that your go-to hiking boots have started to feel tight or restricting, this could be related to normal changes in the body.

 Some medical conditions can also cause the feet to swell temporarily.
 In this instance, finding supportive footwear is a wise idea for your comfort, but it is also essential to seek medical advice to ease the problem.
 Pregnant women might also experience wider feet due to swelling.
 However, since hiking is considered to be something of a high-energy exercise, you should consult your doctor before getting outdoors.